Allen-Synthesis/EuroPi/hardware/build_guide.md

 #### Push the Pico into its slot on the Pico PCB

 #### If not done already, peel the protective film off the OLED display

+#### Screw all of the nuts on to hold the components to the front panel

 #### Finally, pop the TL074 and MCP6002 Op-Amps into their respective sockets